-In this tutorial, we'll show you how to use the Adafruit WiFi shield to send an email from an Arduino using Temboo.
+In this tutorial, we'll show you how to use the Arduino WiFi 101 Shield to send an email from an Arduino using Temboo.
 The fundamentals shown here apply to any board and wifi shield combination.

 1Make sure you have a Temboo account.
 If you don't already have one, you can register for free.

-6Select the Adafruit WiFi shield from the "How is it connected?" drop down menu.
+5Select the Arduino WiFi 101 Shield from the "How is it connected?" drop down menu.

-11If you'd like the Choreo to be triggered by a sensor event, or if you'd like the Choreo result to trigger an actuator event, you can specify conditions above and below the Choreo inputs and we'll generate the application logic code you need.
+10If you'd like the Choreo to be triggered by a sensor event, or if you'd like the Choreo result to trigger an actuator event, you can configure sensors and actuators on the visual pin board at the top of the page.
+Then you'll be able to specify conditions above and below the Choreo inputs and we'll generate the application logic code you need.

 Now that you know how to connect your Arduino to Temboo using the Arduino Ethernet shield, you're ready to create a project that uses auto-generated code from any of our 2000+ Choreos.
 We'd love to hear about what you make - email@example.com.